-Mary Ann Oldham, late a nurse in the union workhouse at Greenwich, was finally examined, charged with perpetrating an act of deliberate cruelty upon a child six years of age.
+Mary Ann Oldham, late a nurse in the union workhouse at Greenwich, was charged with perpetrating an act of deliberate cruelty upon a child six years of age.
 The woman, it was stated, had compelled the child to hold a piece of live charcoal in its hand until it was cold.
-The muscular contraction which has taken place renders it doubtful whether the poor child will ever recover the uso of its hand.
+The muscular contraction which has taken place renders it doubtful whether the poor child will ever recover the use of its hand.
+The nurse has been tried before the Common Sergeant, and sentenced to fourteen days' imprisonment !

 Sporting extraordinary is, it seems, carried on under the metropolis.
-Last Saturday, two mon, named Gardiner and Hawkins, were brought up before Sir Chapman Marshall, at Guildhall, charged with being found unlawfully in the City sewers.
-Polico-constable 137 said he saw the prisoners coming up through one of the sowers' gratings in Throgmorton-street, and, having questioned them as to their object in going into the sowers, he took them into custody, when he found upon them eighteen live rats, and a key with which they opened the gratings.
+Last Saturday, two men, named Gardiner and Hawkins, were brought up before Sir Chapman Marshall, at Guildhall, charged with being found unlawfully in the City sewers.
+Police-constable 137 said he saw the prisoners coming up through one of the sewers' gratings in Throgmorton-street, and, having questioned them as to their object in going into the sewers, he took them into custody, when he found upon them eighteen live rats, and a key with which they opened the gratings.
 Sir C. Marshall inquired how the prisoners got their living, when Gardiner, who undertook the office of spokesman, said he was a master rateatcher, and that Jack was his assistant.
-He had been at that kind of work, catching rats for parties who supplied the sporting gentlemen at he West-end, for a good many years, but Jack had only been nine months in the profession; they were, nevertheless, very expert in their hunting expeditions underground, frequently succeeding in capturing as many as from fifty to sixty in an hour.
-When they got into the sewers, they kept on running and catching the rats as they ran up the walls, and put them into a bag all alive, and afterwards will them at two shillings pay dozen to the regular sold them at two shillings per dozen to the regular dealers, who retailed them at six shillings per dozen.
-They never injured the walls, and when they met the commissioners' men in their ratting excursions, they were never interfered with by them.
-On the present occasion, they entered the sewers at the Custom-house, and made their way all round Whitechapel, and back to Cornhill, when the officer met them coming out.
-In fact, they knew their way all through London underground.
-Sir C. Marshall said, as the Commissioners of Sewers or their men did not complain or interfere with the prisoners in their extraordinary occupation, he should not do so, and therefore discharged them.
+He had been at that kind of work, catching an Bombay rurst Eur rusmers, to Ellen, only daughter of Captain S.B.
+Haines, Political Agent at Aden.